The Source for Dental Implants in Milford, Shelton & Stratford, CT

 There are many advantages to dental implants, including:

-- Improved appearance: Dental implants look and feel like your own teeth.
+- Improved appearance: It will look and feel like your own teeth.
 And because they are designed to fuse with bone, they become permanent.

 - Improved speech: With poor-fitting dentures, the teeth can slip within the mouth causing you to mumble or slur your words.
-Dental implants allow you to speak without the worry that teeth might slip.
+Implants allow you to speak without the worry that teeth might slip.

 - Improved comfort: Because they become part of you, implants eliminate the discomfort of removable dentures.